-- 3. The following charges and tariffs shall be considered as regulatory or punitive: - 3.1 Fines for lost or overdue library books. - 3.2 Pound fees. - 3.3 Electricity, water: disconnection and reconnection fees. - 3.4 Penalty and other charges imposed in terms of the approved policy on credit control and debt collection. - 3.5 Penalty charges for the submission of dishonoured, stale, post-dated or otherwise unacceptable cheques. - 3.6 Industrial Effluent. - 3.7 All tariffs as approved in terms of the drought relief program. - 3.8 Fines- All relevant fines to be implemented by Council.
+- 2. The following services shall be considered as economic services, and the tariffs levied shall cover 100% or as near as possible to 100% of the budgeted annual operating expenses of the service concerned: - 2.1 Sales of refuse bins - 2.2 Cleaning of stands - 2.3 Electricity and water new connection fees - 2.4 Clearance certificates for purposes of property transfers - 3.
+The maximum payment allowed via debit or credit card is R50, 000 per transaction.
+If a customer's payment exceeds the R50, 000 threshold using a debit or credit card, an administration charge of 1, 75% will be applied to the excess payment amount.
+This charge will be added to the customer's municipal account. - 4.
+The following charges and tariffs shall be considered as regulatory or punitive: - 4.1 Fines for lost or overdue library books. - 4.2 Pound fees. - 4.3 Electricity, water: disconnection and reconnection fees. - 4.4 Penalty and other charges imposed in terms of the approved policy on credit control and debt collection. - 4.5 Penalty charges for the submission of dishonoured, stale, post-dated or otherwise unacceptable cheques. - 4.6 Industrial Effluent. - 4.7 All tariffs as approved in terms of the drought relief program. - 4.8 Fines- All relevant fines to be implemented by Council.